Sarmad426/Tech-Concepts/Markdown/markdown.md

 ![Image Not Found](<Image Path.png>)

 > This syntax starts with a ! symbol.
-Inside the braces we provide the text which will be displayed when image is not found or any sort of error.In this case it is jest **alt text**.
+Inside the braces we provide the text which will be displayed when image is not found or any sort of error.
+In this case it is jest **alt text**.
 Next to that in parenthesis we put the path of the image.

 >> ### Syntax